Seeking diversified exposure to international small cap companies

 Highlights

-The Causeway International Small Cap Fund (“Fund”), on a net return basis, outperformed the Index during the month.
-To evaluate stocks in our investable universe, our multi-factor quantitative model employs four bottom-up factor categories –valuation, earnings growth, technical indicators, and competitive strength – and two top-down factor categories assessing macroeconomic and country aggregate characteristics.
-All of our alpha factor categories delivered positive returns in October.
-The strategy’s value factors produced positive returns in October, and value remains the best-performing factor in 2023 and over the last twelve months.
-Our earnings growth and technical factors also posted positive returns last month.
-Competitive strength generated the highest returns among our bottom-up alpha factor categories in October, and it is the second-best performing factor group over the year-to-date period.
-Our macroeconomic and country aggregate factors delivered positive monthly returns as countries exhibiting stronger metrics (such as Japan) outperformed those with relatively weaker characteristics (such as Australia).
-All factor groups remain positive on an inception-to-date basis.
+The Causeway International Small Cap Fund (“Fund”), on a net asset value basis, underperformed the Index during the month.
+To evaluate stocks in our investable universe, our multi-factor quantitative model employs five bottom-up factor categories –valuation, sentiment, technical indicators, quality, and corporate events – and two top-down factor categories assessing macroeconomic and country aggregate characteristics.
+Alpha factor performance was mixed in April.
+Monthly returns to our valuation factors were negative, though value is the second-best performing factor group over the last twelve months.
+Our sentiment, technical, and quality factors all delivered positive returns in April.
+Our corporate events factors were the best-performing factor group last month and over the last twelve months.
+Returns to our macroeconomic factors were negative in April as countries exhibiting more attractive characteristics (such as Taiwan and China) underperformed those with relatively weaker characteristics (such as Brazil).
+However, our country aggregate factors delivered slightly positive monthly returns.
+All factor groups remain positive on an inception to date basis.

 The market commentary expresses the portfolio managers’ views as of the date of this report and should not be relied on as research or investment advice regarding any stock.
 These views and the fund holdings and characteristics are subject to change.
 There is no guarantee that any forecasts made will come to pass.
 Any securities identified and described in this report do not represent all of the securities purchased, sold or recommended for client accounts.
 The reader should not assume that an investment in the securities identified was or will be profitable.
 Diversification does not protect against market loss.
 Current and future holdings will be subject to risk.
 International and emerging markets investments may involve risk of capital loss from unfavorable fluctuation in currency values, from differences in generally accepted accounting principles or from social, economic or political instability in other nations.
 Emerging markets and smaller companies involve additional risks and higher volatility.